 There are certain rules to follow when changing a company registered office address.
 The new one must be in the same part of the United Kingdom where the company got 'incorporated' (registered).

 That means if a company got registered in England and Wales, the new registered office address must also be in England or Wales.

 Note: Companies House need to register a new company address before it 'officially' changes.

-There are certain changes that you must inform HM Revenue and Customs about, such as:
+There are certain changes that you must tell HMRC about a change to your business, such as: